Proteasome: Ubiquitin-independent degradation

 Although most substrates must be ubiquitinated before being degraded by the 26S proteasome, there are some exceptions to this general rule, especially when the proteasome plays a normal role in the post-translational processing of the protein.
 The proteasomal activation of NF-κB by processing p105 into p50 via internal proteolysis is one major example.
 Some proteins that are hypothesized to be unstable due to intrinsically unstructured regions, are degraded in a ubiquitin-independent manner.
 Ubiquitin-independent mechanisms targeting key cell cycle regulators such as p53 have also been reported, although p53 is also subject to ubiquitin-dependent degradation.
 Finally, structurally abnormal, misfolded, or highly oxidized proteins are also subject to ubiquitin-independent and 19S-independent degradation under conditions of cellular stress.

 The most well-known example of a ubiquitin-independent proteasome substrate is the enzyme ornithine decarboxylase (ODC).
 ODC is degraded upon the expression and binding to a cofactor, Ornithine decarboxylase antizyme (AZ) that breaks the ODC dimer.
 ODC contains either a C-terminal disordered region (in human) or an N-terminal disordered region (in yeast) is necessary for degradation and is proposed to engage the AAA motor of the 19S RP, however the mechanistic details of this interaction have yet to be identified.
 Another example of ubiquitin independent degradation is Thymidine synthetase, where an N-terminal disordered region is essential for degradation.

 FAT10 (or Ubiquitin D) is a tandem UBL protein that is also degraded by the proteasome in a ubiquitin independent manner.
 Recent biochemical and structural studies show that FAT10 is degraded upon binding of NUB1 that unfolds the first UBL of FAT10 enabling engagement by the 26S proteasome.
 The NUB1-FAT10 complex also exposes a UBL on NUB1 that binds Rpn1, positioning FAT10 above the central channel of the proteasome.
 Midnolin was identified as a protein that targeted transcription factors to the proteasome for ubiquitin independent degradation.
-Recent structural studies show that the UBL of midnolin binds binds Rpn11, a helix binds Rpn1, and the CATCH domain binds the transcription factor, providing a model for how ubiquitin independent degradation occurs.
+Recent structural studies show that the UBL of midnolin binds Rpn11, a helix binds Rpn1, and the CATCH domain binds the transcription factor, providing a model for how ubiquitin independent degradation occurs.

 Pathogens also have learned to take advantage of ubiquitin-independent degradation.
 For plants, a parasitic Phytoplasma, expresses SAP05, a protein that binds transcription factors and target them for degradation by the 26S proteasome by binding the VWA domain of Rpn10.
 Interestingly, SAP05 does not bind the insect vector Rpn10.
 Crystal structures show how SAP05 binds both these TFs and Rpn10 indicating that SAP05 places the TFs near the entry of the AAA motor allowing for ubiquitin independent degradation.